-Rural broadband is a foundation of digital and precision agriculture.
-ARA will enable the research, development, and pilot of affordable, high-capacity, and low-latency rural broadband solutions, thus enabling transformative agriculture research and practice.
-In what follows, we elaborate on three examples of agriculture research activities that will be enabled by the ARA deployment in central Iowa.
+Rural wireless is a foundation of digital and precision agriculture.
+ARA enables the research, development, and pilot of affordable, high-capacity, and low-latency rural wireless solutions, thus enabling transformative agriculture research and practice.
+If you are interested in using ARA and the Iowa State University agriculture facilities (e.g., research and teaching farms around the City of Ames) for research, education, and/or innovation in digital and precision agriculture, please contact us at ag@arawireless.org.
+In what follows, we elaborate on three examples of agriculture research activities enabled by the ARA deployment in central Iowa.
 (Having other use cases that we shall feature here?
 Please contact us or share them with the ara-users Google group!)

 Real-Time, High-Throughput Phenotyping